-For the year ending September 2023, GHURA allocated a total of \$576,510 toward the Housing First Program and assistance for at-risk and homeless families through selected service providers.
-The Housing First approach to end homelessness emphasizes permanent housing placement for those experiencing homelessness and is incorporated into contracts for all CoC-funded homeless programs including outreach, emergency and transitional shelter, rapid rehousing, and permanent supportive housing.
-Eligible uses of funding for at-risk and homeless families include financial assistance, permanent housing placement, and supportive services.
+For the year ending 2023, GHURA allocated a total of \$1,385,742.00 toward the Continuum of Care Program and assistance for homeless families.
+The Housing First approach to end homelessness emphasizes permanent housing placement for those experiencing homelessness and is incorporated into contracts for all CoC-funded homeless programs including outreach, emergency and transitional shelter, rapid re-housing, and permanent supportive housing.
+Eligible uses of funding include financial assistance, permanent housing placement, and supportive services.